[Beta] End-to-End Journey API

 Transition States

-A session can progress through multiple transition states:
+A journey can progress through multiple transition states:

 - STARTED: A customer has initiated an interaction using a Contact Center channel.